omavashia2005/ChromaLite/README.md

-# 🎵 ChromaLite: Convolutional Neural Network-based Musical Scale Classifier
+# 🎵 ChromaLite: Neural Network-based Musical Scale Classifier

-**ChromaLite** is a deep learning pipeline for predicting Western musical scales from audio using chromagrams.
-It includes a custom dataset generator, chroma feature extraction, and a lightweight convolutional neural network (CNN) built with PyTorch.
+**ChromaLite** is a machine learning pipeline for predicting Western musical scales from audio using chromagrams.
+It includes a custom dataset generator, chroma feature extraction, and a simple neural network built with PyTorch.

 > _Think of it as “Shazam for scale detection” — trained on music theory._